-The hall is available for hire.
-Ideal for small groups and family events, it is a quiet and pleasant venue in a peaceful rural village.
+Our hall is available to hire.
+Ideal for small groups and family events.

 History